yijunj/MHR-DataExtraction/HOW_TO_DUMP.md

 Make sure `prod.keys` and `title.keys` are under an SD card directory `switch`.
 If you don't have the keys, you can dump them first by launching `Lockpick_RCM.bin` from Hekate, which can be downloaded [here](https://github.com/shchmue/Lockpick_RCM/releases).
 Put it under `sd:/bootloader/payloads` and it is launchable in Hekate just like Atmosphere (see below).

 ## Booting into RCM and launching Hekate
-* With Switch turned off, ground pin #10 on the right joy-con slot.
+* With Switch turned off, insert the just prepared SD card.
+Ground pin #10 on the right joy-con slot.
 Connect Switch to PC through USB, open `TegraRcmGUI.exe` on PC.
 The Switch icon should be red saying "NO RCM".
 * Press volume up button and power button on Switch to boot into RCM (recovery mode).
 The Switch should show black screen, but `TegraRcmGUI` should turn green saying "RCM OK".
 * Inject the Hekate payload.
 This launches Hekate on Switch.